How to Avoid the 5 Most Common Insurance Scams

 Fast facts – the five most common insurance scams:

 Insurance scammers prey on victims in every category of income, age, education, ethnic background, and location.
-They take advantage of consumers’ fears, especially during times of crisis, like a global pandemic.
+They increasingly exploit digital channels—AI-enhanced robocalls, spoofed texts, and social media—along with fears during crises, to harvest personal data and submit bogus claims.

 “A big misconception is that insurance fraud is a victimless crime or harmless prank,” said James Quiggle with the Coalition Against Insurance Fraud.
 “The costs of fraud are passed onto all consumers in higher premiums.”
 Here are some of the most common forms of insurance fraud and how you can protect yourself.